jasonmcalpin/kiss/README.md

 ### Development Workflow
 - Frontend files are in `frontend/public/` and `frontend/src/`
-- Backend PHP files are in `backend/app/`
+- Backend Python files are in `backend/app/`
 - Database files are stored in `database/data/` (persisted on your local filesystem)
 - Database initialization scripts can be placed in `database/init/`
 - Changes to files are automatically reflected (no need to rebuild containers)